DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ## The Action Deck

-Deck of Adventures is based around a 52-card deck: 13 cards (2-10, J, Q, K, and A) across 4 suits, as well as Jokers.
+Deck of Adventures is based around a 54-card deck: 13 cards (2-10, J, Q, K, and A) across 4 suits, as well as Jokers.
 Each player should have their own Deck.

-1. Actions with unknown outcomes will require a player to make a check, which means drawing from their respective decks to help determine the outcome.
+1. Actions with unknown outcomes will require a player to make a Check, which means drawing from their respective decks to help determine the outcome.
-2. Jokers and Aces are Fate Cards and should be reserved in one's hand, both player and GM.
+2. Jokers and Aces are Fate Cards and should be reserved in one's hand, for both players and the GM.
 All other cards go directly into a discard pile.
 Hold on to these Fate Cards, even when shuffling the deck.
-3. Players will use this deck to do most anything; it represents their character's stamina until they rest.
+3. Players will use their deck to do most anything; it represents their character's stamina until they rest.
 When the Action Deck is empty and a player has to shuffle between rests, they draw with the [Lower Hand (1+)](#Upper-and-Lower-Hand) until they would shuffle when resting.